codeurjc-students/2019-OpenViduTeaching/README.md

 For information on how to deploy the app [CLICK HERE](/documentation/deploy.md).\
 For information on how to develop the app [CLICK HERE](/documentation/development.md).\
-For information on the configuration properties [CLICK HERE] For information on the REST API [CLICK HERE](/documentation/api.md).
+For information on the configuration properties [CLICK HERE](/documentation/configuration.md).\
+For information on the REST API [CLICK HERE](/documentation/api.md).